dinoDayo/courses/udemy/hashicorp-terraform-training/notes.md

     - `concat(list1, list2, list3)`: concatenates values into a single parameter.
     - `Format(format, args)`: formats string using provided format.
     - `Join(delim, list)`: joins lists into single parameter.
-- Terraform also supports a `data resource` template, where a collection of configurations and variable declarations can be defined in a separate file and refernced from a separate terraform script.
 - Some important Terraform commands:
     - `terraform show`: outputs human-readable version of the terraform state file
     - `terraform validate`: validates the syntax of your terraform code